Medicare Advantage Plans in California

 Key Takeaways

-In California, there are more than 400 Medicare Advantage plans available in 2022.
+In California, there are 465 Medicare Advantage plans available as of 2024.
 These plans fall under several types, including Preferred Provider Organizations (PPOs), Health Maintenance Organizations (HMOs) and Private Fee-for-Service plans (PFFSs).

 California Medicare Advantage Plan Coverage